hatonthecat/Uberfrankenstein/README.md

 https://journals.openedition.org/ejpap/678 "The Epistemology of Resistance" 2012

 ----
-_In situ_ culturing of Frankenstein Chia Pet
+_In situ_ culturing of Frankenstein
 --

 https://www.instructables.com/How-to-Franken-Mod-your-Bart-Simpson-Chia-Pet/